facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

-In the resource zip, which is located inside the strings folder, you can add the strings-xx.xml files corresponding to each location that needs to be incorporated into the widget.
+In the resource zip, which is located inside the strings folder, you can add the strings-xx.xml files corresponding to each location that needs to be incorporated into the component.

 > **locale**: "es";